Supplying grapes and wine ingredients (commodities)

-You can find maximum residue levels (MRLs) for pesticides in MPI's MRL database.
+You can find MRLs for pesticides in the MRL database.
 This covers limits for a variety of markets including New Zealand.

-You must also maintain information about your grapes and provide it to the winemaker, including:
+You must keep information about your grapes and provide it to the winemaker, including:

 - the source of grapes, such as the grower details and the location of your vineyard

-- a description of grapes including quantity, variety, vintage, and area where the grapes were grown – this is particularly important if the information must be on the wine label
+- a description of grapes including quantity, variety, vintage, and area where the grapes were grown – as this information may appear on the wine label and must be verifiable

 - risk factors, such as spray diary records or declarations about pre-harvest intervals for sprays or any sulphur dioxide field additions.

-Winemakers may ask you to provide the following information about the commodities you supply to them:
+Winemakers may ask you to provide information about the commodities you supply, including:

 - date of delivery